 Vasopressin receptor antagonists (vaptans) are a new class of medicines that compete with the antidiuretic hormone AVP for binding at the vasopressin receptor, permitting free water excretion.

 The syndrome of inappropriate antidiuretic hormone (SIADH) is characterised by hypotonic hyponatraemia, concentrated urine, and a euvolaemic state.
 The impairment of free water excretion is caused by increased arginine vasopressin (antidiuretic hormone or AVP) release.
 Pseudohyponatraemia due to hyperglycaemia, hyperlipidaemia, or hyperproteinaemia should be ruled out first.
-Renal failure, adrenal insufficiency, and appropriate release of AVP secondary to extracellular volume depletion (hypovolaemia, due to GI or renal loss) or intravascular volume depletion (hypervolaemia due to CHF, cirrhosis of the liver, or nephrotic syndrome) must be ruled out in order to diagnose SIADH.
+Renal failure, adrenal insufficiency, and appropriate release of AVP secondary to extracellular volume depletion (hypovolaemia, due to gastrointestinal or renal loss) or intravascular volume depletion (hypervolaemia due to congestive heart failure, cirrhosis of the liver, or nephrotic syndrome) must be ruled out in order to diagnose SIADH.

 Arizona Kidney Disease and Hyptertension Center